Zolske/project-1_weekend-break/assets/docs/project-1_assessment-criteria.md

 * code is indented in a consistent manner to ease readability, and there are no unnecessary repeated blank lines (and never more than 2)
 * id/class/attribute names clearly indicate their purpose
 * CSS code is split into well-defined and commented sections
-* Semantic markup is used to structure HTML code
+* Semantic mark-up is used to structure HTML code
 * HTML and CSS are kept in separate, linked files
 * CSS files are linked to in the HTML file’s head element